brianredbeard/edgeos_setup/Documentation/edgeos_development.md

 [Aurélien Jarno](https://www.aurel32.net).
-Aurélien has been involved with the Debian libc team and has done a lot of work around MIPS & Real Time Operating Systems currently doing commits on the [Zephyr Project](https://www.zephyrproject.org). uou can continue stalking him on Github here: [aurel32](https://github.com/aurel32).
+Aurélien has been involved with the Debian libc team and has done a lot of work around MIPS & Real Time Operating Systems currently doing commits on the [Zephyr Project](https://www.zephyrproject.org). you can continue stalking him on Github here: [aurel32](https://github.com/aurel32).

 (According to his CV) He continues his work over the last decade as a research engineer at [Centre de Recherche Astrophysique de Lyon](https://cral.univ-lyon1.fr/?lang=en)